briansimiyuj/doctor-appointment-app/README.md

       4. SelectedFileCard component will display the file name, size, and a remove button
       5. Attach an onClick event listener to the remove button that will call the `removeFile` function from the file select hook and pass the index of the file to be removed

+    4. Create a Upload Button component and mount it on the Document Upload Area component
+      a.
+Display the upload button

   ### File Selection Hook

   File selection hook will be used to handle file selection, drag and drop, validate file size and type, and add files to the selectedFiles array